 How Benjamin Franklin Invented Machine Learning in 1720

-How a teenage printer’s writing exercise reverse-engineered the timeless principles of learning.
+How a teenage printer’s writing exercise reverse engineered the timeless principles of learning.

 The core algorithm that powers today’s most advanced artificial intelligence wasn’t born in Silicon Valley or has anything to do with computers.
 It was engineered in the dusty, ink stained backroom of a Boston print shop, nearly 300 years ago, by a teenager who was tired of being told he wasn’t a good writer.